[First time skiing] This year's a great one! Latest report from Kagura Ski Resort

 The technical course is also a popular ungroomed course.
 On this day, many people were able to hit the powder

-With this, I had finished skiing.
+That concludes my run.
 It took about three hours.
-It was just right for a first run.
-My thighs were starting to cramp up from skiing on so many ungroomed runs.
-I decided to finish my first run just before noon.
+That's just about right for my first run of the season.
+My thighs were starting to cramp up from time to time, probably because I skied on so many ungroomed slopes.
+I decided to finish my first run of the season before noon.

 I'm happy to be able to ski all the way to the Mitsumata area and back